ibug-lab/bombuscam/README.md

 :-------------------------:|:-------------------------:
 <img src="media/camera-trap1.jpg" height="500"> |  <img src="media/camera-trap2.jpeg" height="500">

 ## 1. Physical setup 🏗️
 1. Solder (or use hammer-header) GPIO pin header to the Pi.
 2. Attach stacking header and then Witty Pi 4 mini on top of that
 3. Mount the USB hub, ensuring the Pogo pins are correctly aligned (see [here](https://makerspot.com/stackable-usb-hub-for-raspberry-pi-zero/) for instructions.
 4. Plug in the USB thumb drive to any of the USB ports on the hub.

-## 2. Operating system and software 💿
+## 2. Operating system
 ### Imaging MicroSD card
-Use the Raspberry Pi Imager software to install the recommended operating system for the Raspberry Pi Zero 2W on the microSD card (but opt for the *32-bit* version for this particular iteration of the camera trap to save memory.
+Use the Raspberry Pi Imager software to install the recommended operating system for the Raspberry Pi Zero 2W on the microSD card, but opt for the *32-bit* version of Debian Trixie for this particular iteration of the camera trap to save memory.

 For customizations, you will need to define:

-1. Hostname: use `bombuscam-XX` Replace the `XX` with the next sequence of defined in the lab pi asset tracking spreadsheet.
+1. Hostname: use `bombuscam-XX` Replace the `XX` with the next sequence of defined in the lab [pi asset tracking spreadsheet](https://docs.google.com/spreadsheets/d/1pnYCtPfJXKfBuZh21JEj92YoKfLTsGIIcNOYOkOsOY0/edit?usp=sharing).
-2. Username: use `bombus`
+2. Username: use `ibuglab`
 3. Password: use standard lab password for devices (see asset tracking spreadsheet)
 4. WiFi network: use either personal hotspot or local network that you have full access to (we can later swap to Eduroam or other networks).
 If neither hotspot or local network is available, leave blank for now and manually configure using keyboard/mouse/monitor after completing the rest of this guide.
 5. Enable SSH using password authentication (this is to enable remote access using the device password above)
 6. Enable Raspberry Pi Connect (additional remote access capabilities including screen sharing).
 You will need to open and sign in to our lab's Raspberry Pi connect account in order to obtain the authentication token.
 Account details are in the iBUG Pi asset spreadsheet.

+##  3. Updates and software 💿
 ### Updates and dependency installation
 Once the microSD card is flashed with the OS, install it in the Pi and boot it up.
-If the Pi is autoconnecting to available hotspot or wifi, login to Raspberry Pi Connect and then login to the device using a remote shell connection (i.e., terminal window).
+If the Pi is auto-connecting to available hotspot or wifi, login to Raspberry Pi Connect and then login to the device using a remote shell connection (i.e., terminal window).
 If the device is not on the network, use a keyboard/mouse and monitor to open a terminal window and execute the following:

 ```bash
 sudo apt update